ROHIT-ONGIT/AI-powered-predictive-maintenance-system-using-machine-learning/README.md

 2. Anomaly Detection: Flag abnormal patterns in real-time sensor data.

-3. Dashboard Readiness: Output-ready design to connect with a GUI or embedded interface.
+3. Dashboard Readiness: Output-ready design to connect with a GUI or embedded interface. it also helps to find the remaining useful life of a equiptment .

 # Presented  Solution for problem